svavaroe/opencore-asrock-z390-phantom-gaming-itxac/README.md

 Currently using the iGPU in headless mode and the Radeon RX 580 to drive everything in macOS and gaming in Windows 10.
 This motherboard came with a Intel 2T2R wifi and bluetooth card whichi I will replace as soon as the Broadcom BCM94360NG arrives.
 Then I should have fully functional WiFI and Bluetooth (Apple Stock) with no drivers.

+Using the iMac19,1 as smbios and everything just works, mostly... :)

+## What does not work ?
+- Have not tried out the USB-C and TB3 as I don't have any of those equipment.
+- I'm having trouble getting the computer to enter SLEEP (manually) which was no problem when I used Clover as bootloader.